Clinical Research Training Fellowship Program

 Volunteer Students and Clinical Internships

-Students interested in a physical therapy career are chosen on a first-come, first-serve basis in conjunction with the needs of the physical therapy staff.
-The individual is selected through group process after all staff has reviewed the perspective curriculum vitae/resume.
+Students interested in a physical therapy career are chosen on a first-come, first-serve basis to shadow the physical therapy staff.
+The individual applies to volunteer through the NIH volunteer office and will be selected through group process after all staff has reviewed the candidate’s curriculum vitae/resume.

 Students are accepted in the last rotation of the academic year for an 8 – 16 week internship.
 Applicants may be interested in clinical patient care or clinical research.
 Requests are accepted on a first come, first serve basis.